 A 2019 report from PwC estimates that spending on mobile video advertising in 2023 will be three times greater than non-video mobile advertising by 2023.
 The same report also predicts that online advertising will rise from $123.1 billion in 2019 to $160.8 billion by 2023.
 By comparison, only $70.6 billion was spent on traditional TV advertising in 2019.

-At close to 90 percent, customer testimonials are estimated to have the highest share of content marketing effectiveness.
+At close to 90 percent, customer testimonials have been estimated to have one of the highest shares of content marketing efficacy.

 Almost 70 percent of consumers will trust an online recommendation from someone they've never even met.